andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_database_sql/lesson_plan.md

 ### Opening Framing
 _What is a database?_
+- We need to find a way to save state in our applications.
+There needs to be a programatic capability that we have in order to do this.
-- A database is a persistent way to store and access information that we need throughout the lifetime of our applications
+- A database is a persistent way to store and access information that we need throughout the lifetime of our applications.

 _Why do we need databases?_
 - Persistence: we need a way to store data potentially forever, in such a way that the data will not change or be destroyed over time.